Srourrzan/AI_refresher/README.md

 #### Learning Rate
 The learning rate is the most important hyperparameter.
 The optimal learning rate is about half of the maximum learning rate (the learning rate above which the training algorithm diverges).
 One way to find a good learining rate is to train the model for a few hundred iterations, starting with a very low learning rate (e.g., 10^{-5}) and gradually increasing it up to a very large value (e.g., 10).
 This is done by multiplying the learning rate by a constant factor at each iteration (e.g., by (10 / 10^{-5))^{1/500} to go from 10^{-5} to 10 in 500 iterations).
 Plot the loss as a function of the learning rate (using a log scale for the learning rate), you should see it dropping at first.
-But after a while, the learning rate will be too large, so the loss will shoot back up: the optimal learning rate will be a bit lower than the point at which the loss starts to climb (typically about 10 times lower than the turning point).
+But after a while, the learning rate will be too large, so the loss will shoot back up: the optimal learning rate will be a bit lower than the point at which the loss starts to climb (typically about 10 times lower than the turning point). (or better use learning rate scheduling)

 #### Optimizer
 Choose a better optimizer than Mini-batch Gradient Descent.